cyberitsolutions/www.prisonpc.com/content/features.md

 ---

-> "Access [to televisions] can be a strong incentive to good behaviour and regime participation, and can aid order and control by occupying inmates’ time and reducing boredom and tension."
+> "Access [to televisions] can be a strong incentive to good behaviour and regime participation, and can aid order and control by occupying inmates' time and reducing boredom and tension."
 >
 > -- NOMS Agency Board, UK Ministry of Justice, March 1st 2012

 ---

 ## Media Restrictions

 PrisonPC PILS desktops can play standard audio CDs and video DVDs, eliminating the need for insecure CD players, stereos, and video players in the inmates' cells.

 Inmates are denied access to unauthorised optical media and to all USB storage devices (thumbdrives and similar).
 Any such media smuggled into the facility will be rejected by PrisonPC desktops.